Nicole Amenheuser, MS, LPC, NCC (she/her)

 I value the collaboration between therapist and client, and believe a strong therapeutic relationship fosters growth.
 My focus is to provide a safe, affirming space while adding humor and personality to our sessions.

-From treating various backgrounds, I know each person has their own unique experiences.
-I intentionally tailor my therapeutic approach to fit your individual needs.
+From treating various backgrounds, I know each person has their own experiences.
+I intentionally tailor my therapeutic approach to fit your unique needs.
 I pull from several evidence-based treatment modalities to create an effective, individualized approach for you.

 Most importantly, my approach is rooted in being ‘you-centered.’
 I strive for you to feel seen in our sessions and have autonomy for the treatment of your mental health.

 Common therapy practices involve teaching coping skills for short-term relief, but I go beyond that.
-Coping skills can act as “band-aids”— they lessen our symptoms without addressing the deeper core issues and underlying beliefs.
+Coping skills can act as “band-aids”— they lessen our symptoms without addressing the deeper core issues.
+You were not born with the feelings, thoughts, and experiences you carry with you today.
 Together, we can understand, process, and treat the deeper roots of your concerns for a lasting impact on your life.

 • Anxiety, Panic Attacks, & OCD